What is Fine-Grained Authorization?

 • Entitlements: If you have tiers of service that provide different features, you want to be sure that customers only have access to the features provided by their tier.
 A policy based on FGA can incorporate information about what tier a customer belongs to, and can be extended to allow things like free trials or promotional windows that grant elevated access for a period of time.

 • Field-level Authorization: Sometimes, different users have access to different pieces of data on a given resource.
-A Customer Service Rep may be able to manage other users' settings and preferences, but only Customer Service Managers can see and edit sensitive customer data like their address or credit card information.
+A Customer Service Rep may have access to a user’s settings and preferences, but only Customer Service Managers can see and edit sensitive customer data like their address or credit card information.
 To support this, you need permissions that target not only specific resources, but specific information on a given resource.
 You also want to narrowly define the conditions under which a user is granted access to the sensitive data.

 When you start to build these kinds of features, start to add FGA to your authorization model.
 This will allow you to grow into FGA when it’s necessary.